 Former Pakistani Prime Minister Imran Kahn at the US Institute of Peace in 2019.
 Credit to US Institute of Peace via Flickr.

-Despite the dialogue with the Pakistani government, the TTP have continued their attacks.
-Under the rule of the Afghan Taliban, the TTP have been emboldened in using Afghan territory as a springboard to spread terror throughout Pakistan with impunity.
+Despite the dialogue with the Pakistani government, the TTP has continued their attacks.
+Under the rule of the Afghan Taliban, the TTP has been emboldened in using Afghan territory as a springboard to spread terror throughout Pakistan with impunity.

 On 28 November 2022, the TTP revoked a five-month truce with the Pakistani government – which the Afghan Taliban had mediated – leading to an increase in TTP terrorist attacks.
 The TTP blamed the government for not fulfilling the deal because it did not meet all its demands, notably the release of key TTP members.

-The Afghan Taliban’s persistent reluctance to recognise the Durand Line as the international border has also increased tensions between Pakistan and Afghanistan, which the TTP have taken advantage of.
+The Afghan Taliban’s persistent reluctance to recognise the Durand Line as the international border has also increased tensions between Pakistan and Afghanistan, which the TTP has taken advantage of.